Middle-Ear Infection in Adults

 Your provider may also do a test called tympanometry.
 This test tells how well the middle ear is working.
 It can find any changes in pressure in the middle ear.
 Your provider may test your hearing with a tuning fork.

-How is a middle-ear infection treated?
+How is a middle-ear infection in adults treated?

 A middle-ear infection may be treated with: